Fuel Tech Experts

 What should I look for in a cetane booster?

-Contrary to some propaganda, alkyl nitrates still offer the greatest improvement in cetane number, with measured increases of up to eight points.
-When it comes to alkyl nitrates, 2-ethylhexyl nitrate (2-EHN) is the most popular and most respected.
-It offers more consistent ignition quality whilst reducing unwanted and negative combustion conditions.
+Contrary to some propaganda, alkyl nitrates still offer the most significant improvement in cetane number, with measured increases of up to eight points.
+When it comes to alkyl nitrates, 2-Ethylhexyl nitrate (2-EHN) is the most popular and most respected.
+It offers a more consistent ignition quality while reducing unwanted and adverse combustion conditions.

-Fuel additive manufacturers recognise both the benefits of boosting the cetane number and using 2-EHN so much now that most offer cetane improvers.
-The question in this case is what are you getting for your money?
+Fuel additive manufacturers recognize the benefits of boosting the cetane number and using 2-EHN so much now that most offer cetane improvers.
+The question in this case is, what are you getting for your money?

-From close examination it appears many cetane boosters contain useless fillers.
-To maximise profits most manufacturers still insist on the single bottle per tank philosophy.
+From a close examination, it appears many cetane boosters contain useless fillers.
+Most manufacturers still insist on the single bottle per tank philosophy to maximize profits.
 Some 200-300ml bottles that treat a single tank of fuel have as little as 20% active ingredients.
 This is lucrative for the manufacturer but not a good value for the consumer.
 Therefore, it is important to understand what you are getting for your money.

 The optimum amount of 2-EHN is around 20-100ml per tank of fuel, depending on the engine and base cetane level.
-As 2-EHN can reduce lubricity it is important that a lubricant is also blended in.
-To ensure you are getting the best value, make sure the product contains 2-EHN as its base and a reasonable proportion of the remainder contains useful ingredients, such as lubricant, detergent, etc.
+As 2-EHN can reduce lubricity, a lubricant must be blended in.
+To ensure you are getting the best value, ensure the product contains 2-EHN as its base, and a reasonable proportion of the remainder contains beneficial ingredients, such as lubricant, detergent, etc.

-So what do we recommend and why?
+UPDATED AUG 2022 – So what do we recommend and why?

 Active cetane improvers are essentially a form of fuel modification, or more accurately, combustion modification.
-However, when combined with the correct fuel catalyst technology, latest nano detergents, and lubricity additives, they can turn the most mediocre pump fuels and biodiesels into super diesel that will outperform the best premium pump fuels.
+However, when combined with the correct fuel catalyst technology and lubricity additives, they can turn the most mediocre pump fuels and biodiesels into super diesel that will outperform the best premium pump fuels.

-Archoil® achieved this with its new AR6900-D MAX.
-Rather than introduce another diluted cetane booster, they decided to release a concentrated chemistry product that contains 100% active ingredients.
-It provides optimum increases in cetane whilst being able to treat multiple tanks of fuel, rather than just one.
+Oilsyn® Diesel Race DNA, Diesel Power DNA or Archoil® AR6900-D MAX.
+Rather than introduce another diluted cetane booster, they released a concentrated chemistry product containing 100% active ingredients.
+They deliver optimum increases in cetane while being able to treat multiple tanks of fuel rather than just one.

-2-ehn2ehncetanecetane boostercetane boosterscetane improver
+2-ehn2ehncetanecetane boostercetane boosterscetane improverfuel additivefuel additivesfuel conditionerimprove mpg

 categories